dtinth/fiery/README.md

   )
 }

+/**
-// The navigation bar
+ * The navigation bar
+ */
 function Nav() {
   return (
     <UI.NavBar title="My Guestbook">
       <UI.NavBar.Item label="Contact" />
-      {/* Subscribe to the authentication state */}
+      {/* Subscribe to the authentication state.
+          We use the Render Props technique to localize updates to a single <UI.NavBar.Item /> component. */}
       <fiery.Auth>
         {/* Data is represented in 3 states: 'loading', 'completed' and 'error'.
             Use `fiery.unwrap` to handle all these 3 cases. */}